Ernest Henry (explorer)

-Henry's life was summarised by S.U.
-Pearson: "Few men have encompassed more in their lifetime than he, and not many have known greater toil and hardship.
+Henry's life was summarised by S.E.
+Pearson in his biographical work, The Prospector of Argylla: "Few men have encompassed more in their lifetime than he, and not many have known greater toil and hardship.
 In his unassuming way he probably did more for North Queensland than any other man.
 The wide untrammeled bush was his home and he revelled in it."

 Early life

-Ernest Henry was born on 1 May 1837 in Crosthwaite, Cumberland (now Cumbria).
+Ernest Henry was born on 1 May 1837 in Crosthwaite, Cumberland (now Cumbria), second son of Captain James Henry of the 72nd Regiment, and Mary Francis, daughter of John Norris of Hughenden Manor, Buckinghamshire.
 After leaving school he was apprenticed to the sea and on his maiden voyage in 1853 sailed to Australia on the steamship Victoria, one of the vessels of the Australian Royal Mail Steamship Co.
 He returned to England to serve in the Crimean War.

 He emigrated to Australia when he heard that gold had been discovered, arriving in Melbourne with his brothers Arthur and Alfred in 1858 on board the sailing ship Red Jacket.
 From Melbourne he made his way to Ballarat.
 Not greatly impressed by prospects on the goldfields, Henry rode to Brisbane with the idea of exploring the outskirts of northern settlement to take up a run of his own.
 He rode alone, travelling by way of the rivers, through country only sparsely occupied.